aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsx-to-xls/_index.md

 ---
 title: Java XLSX to XLS - XLSX to XLS Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLSX to XLS in Java.
-Java Convert XLSX to XLS saveformat.
-Java XLSX to XLS format.
-Save XLSX to XLS Java.
+Convert XLSX to XLS quickly and easily with Aspose.Cells.
+Java XLSX to XLS.
+Java Save XLSX to XLS.
+Save XLSX as XLS using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLSX to XLS in Java., Java XLSX to XLS saveformat., XLSX to XLS Java., Java Convert XLSX to XLS]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLSX to XLS in Java., Save XLSX to XLS using Java., Java XLSX to XLS saveformat., XLSX to XLS Converter., Java Save XLSX as XLS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}